-- At least a Master’s Degree from an accredited program in student affairs, counseling, or related field; or at least a Master’s Degree from an accredited program and experience with curricular planning
+- At least a Master’s Degree from an accredited program in student affairs, counseling, or related field

 - Willingness, readiness and ability to support the institutional commitment to enhancing campus- wide diversity

-- At least one semester of experience teaching a graded course to college
+- At least one semester of experience teaching a graded, leadership development course to college students.

 - Experience teaching lower division

 - Knowledge of SSU’s overall leadership development programs.